 Deadline: December 7th

-Hispanic college juniors and seniors from Northern California could obtain one of the most lucrative information technology scholarships with the three-year Latinos in Technology Scholarship for $30,000.
+Hispanic college juniors and seniors from Northern California can apply for one of the most lucrative information technology scholarships.
+The three-year Latinos in Technology Scholarship is for $30,000.
 The Silicon Valley Community Foundation selects high-tech majors, including those with DACA status, from 10 counties surrounding the Bay Area.
-Applicants must display a passion for computing, excel academically with a 2.5 GPA or greater, and demonstrate significant financial need.
+Applicants must:

 Contact